pexip/os-python-cffi/doc/source/using.rst

     - `On Mac OS X,`__ you need to give your application the entitlement ``com.apple.security.cs.allow-unsigned-executable-memory``.

+    - On Linux, ``systemd`` installs syscall filtering rules on services it supervises.
+The `MemoryDenyWriteExecute=` setting in `systemd.exec(5)` defaults to on, and can quietly block this.

     Note also that a cffi fix for this issue was attempted---see the ``ffi_closure_alloc`` branch---but was not merged because it